Yury Kastsiuk

 The hotel administration estimated the financial loss at BYN 58 (about USD 25).

-On February 16, 2021, the judge Aliaksandr Semianchuk of the Lieninski District Court of Brest sentenced Kastsiuk to 12 months of restricted freedom in an open-type penal facility.
+On February 16, 2021, Judge Aliaksandr Semianchuk of the Lieninski District Court of Brest sentenced Kastsiuk to 12 months of restricted freedom in an open-type penal facility.

 On November 23, 2021, a trial was held to replace the sentence with a more severe one.
 As a result, Kastsiuk was sentenced to 1 month and 16 days in a general-security penal colony.